Doc’s Home of the Timeline Motorcycle

 Doc’s Harley-Davidson in Bonduel, Wisconsin, is someplace everyone will want to check out.
 Doc’s is not your average Harley-Davidson dealership.
 A little something for everyone can be found when you step foot through the doors of this unique place.

-Customers who visit Doc regularly think of Steve “Doc” Hopkins, sort of like the Willy Wonka of Harley-Davidson.
+Customers who visit Doc regularly think of Steve “Doc” Hopkins, like the Willy Wonka of Harley-Davidson.
 Doc’s eccentric personality and his mechanical genius are nothing short of original and innovative.
-While visiting Doc’s, if you wonder his 28 acres, you will find a museum, a zoo filled with many unusual animals, Doc’s world-famous Timeline Motorcycle and more around every corner.
+While visiting Doc’s, if you wander his 28 acres, you will find a museum, a zoo filled with many unusual animals, Doc’s world-famous Timeline Motorcycle, and more around every corner.

-Like many of the locals, Gary and I have driven past Doc’s several times without stopping.
+Like many locals, Gary and I have driven past Docs several times without stopping.
 We didn’t realize the wide assortment of things there are to see and do at Doc’s.
 It wasn’t until we bought a Harley-Davidson that we decided to stop.
 We had missed so much over the years.

 This post may contain affiliate or sponsored links.
 If you click on a link and make a purchase, I may receive a small commission (at no additional cost to you).
 Please see my full disclosure policy for details.

 The first hint that Doc’s is no ordinary Harley-Davidson dealership is the eye-catching cars mid-air above Doc’s.
 This site is hard to miss for all that drive Highway 29 near Bonduel.